bino-santos/case_classapp/README.md

 base_url = 'http://oscars.yipitdata.com/'
 df = scrape_oscar_data(base_url)
 ```
+<sub>disclaimer: The step above may take a few minutes depending on the machine/cluster you are running it on.
+The functions are not optimized for performance.</sub> \
 \
 &nbsp;&nbsp;&nbsp;&nbsp;3.2.1.
 File **oscar_cleaner.py** holds the functions *clean_budget(value, country)* and *clean_year(year)* \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Example: